Problem Resolution Among the Elect of God

 Types of Problems

 Because we live in very different times and circumstances from those of the early church, it is apparent that some of the instructions given for problem solving cannot always be complied with.
 However, we are responsible to comply with as many of these instructions and principles as possible.
-If we do this, we can be assured that the Father and Jesus Christ will look favorably on our effort and bless us accordingly.
+If we do this, we can be assured the Father and Jesus Christ will look favorably on our effort and bless us accordingly.

 INTERPERSONAL PROBLEMS INVOLVING NO SIN